khwela/AI-4-Engineer-Final-project-PLP/README.md

 ###Features

- Digital ID Upload:
+1. Digital ID Upload:

-Users can scan and upload their ID or passport using their device's camera.
+-Users can scan and upload their ID or passport using their device's camera.
-Uploaded files are stored locally in the scanned_ids directory.
+-Uploaded files are stored locally in the scanned_ids directory.

-Appointment Booking:
+2. Appointment Booking:

-Users can book appointments for services such as:
+-Users can book appointments for services such as:
-New ID
+-New ID
-Passport Renewal
+-Passport Renewal
-Birth Certificate
+-Birth Certificate
-Marriage Certificate
+-Marriage Certificate
-Appointments include selecting a province, branch, date, and time.
+-Appointments include selecting a province, branch, date, and time.

 Document Upload:

-Users can upload supporting documents (e.g., PDFs, images, Word files).
+-Users can upload supporting documents (e.g., PDFs, images, Word files).
-Uploaded files are stored locally in the uploaded_documents directory.
+-Uploaded files are stored locally in the uploaded_documents directory.

 AI Chatbot:

-Users can interact with a chatbot powered by OpenAI's GPT-3.5 model.
+-Users can interact with a chatbot powered by OpenAI's GPT-3.5 model.
-The chatbot answers questions about Home Affairs services, such as passport renewal, ID requirements, and branch hours.
+-The chatbot answers questions about Home Affairs services, such as passport renewal, ID requirements, and branch hours.

 Admin Dashboard:

-Displays simulated statistics for services like New ID, Passport Renewal, and Birth Certificate bookings.
+-Displays simulated statistics for services like New ID, Passport Renewal, and Birth Certificate bookings.
 Includes a bar chart visualization.

 ### How to run it on your own machine